 Contact your child’s Present School and notify them your child is leaving.
 At the same time :

 - Obtain a Transfer Certificate.
-If you are moving interstate, you can gain an Interstate Student Data Transfer Note.
-Details are found here for those in Government Schools. and here for Non-Government Schools.
+If you are moving interstate, you can gain an Updated !
+Interstate Student Data Transfer Note Consent Form here.
+There is also a New !
+Student Consent Form.
+Details are found here for those in Updated !
+Government Schools. and here for Updated !
+Non-Government Schools.
 Find a Parent Fact Sheet, School Fact Sheet, FAQs and more on both pages.
-Translations in several major community languages are available here.
+All forms are available in a number of languages.

 - Collect Samples of Work - either a Portfolio or a range of work samples in different subject areas;